 2. Get your body ready

 You also need to think about things that will have a negative physical effect on your body and make you feel less like getting out of bed.
 The two biggest issues that affect most people are dehydration and exercise.
 Your body will naturally dehydrate overnight and if you aren’t hydrated going to sleep, then you will likely feel tired and lethargic when you wake up.
-Restrict your coffee and alcohol in the evenings and try to get at least half a litre of water before your go to sleep.
+Restrict your coffee and alcohol in the evenings and try to get at least half a litre of water before you go to sleep.

-Some evening exercise is a great way to get blood flowing into your muscles and make you feel much more like getting up early.
+Some evening exercise is a great way to get the blood flowing into your muscles and make you feel much more like getting up early.

 3. First things first

-Most people don’t feel like bouncing out of bed and straight into the gym at 5am.
+Most people don’t feel like bouncing out of bed and straight into the gym at 5 am.
 Try to make your morning routine as easy as possible by doing the most enjoyable thing first.
-For me, thats 15 minutes of meditation when everyone else is still asleep.
+For me, that’s 15 minutes of meditation when everyone else is still asleep.

 Try 15 minutes of meditation using any meditation technique.
 Don’t worry about getting it right, you can’t fail at this task.
 It’s all about appreciating the stillness and silence.

 Let’s be honest, most of us love the experience of tea or coffee in the morning.
 Well, now is the time for it in your morning routine.
 Taken before your meditation will make the relaxation more difficult, but taken now will help kick start your body for the day.